kedardhoble/kedardhoble/README.md

 I also write about technology and programming.
 **Check out some of my recent blog posts:**

-- **[Authenticate you app with the help of Fast API and JWT](https://medium.com/@kedardhoble2001/flawless-authentication-with-fastapi-and-json-web-tokens-45dde7223d9c)**: Learn how to implement robust authentication in your FastAPI application using JSON Web Tokens (JWT).
+- **[Authenticate your app with the help of Fast API and JWT](https://medium.com/@kedardhoble2001/flawless-authentication-with-fastapi-and-json-web-tokens-45dde7223d9c)**: Learn how to implement robust authentication in your FastAPI application using JSON Web Tokens (JWT).
 This guide covers setup, configuration, and best practices to secure your API endpoints effectively.
 - **[VPC Peering](https://medium.com/@kedardhoble2001/step-by-step-guide-to-vpc-peering-d7f866318034)**: Learn how to peer your VPCs in AWS with this step-by-step guide.
 Establish a secure and private network connection between two VPCs, enabling seamless communication within the AWS cloud.

 ### GitHub Stats